 Without adequate feeding, your bamboo is not going to look its best.
 There are a few signs to look for to indicate a nutrient deficiency.
 Basically, the plant just won’t grow that much.
 The new shoots that come in spring and summer won’t be very large or numerous.
 If you’ve had a bamboo plant for two or three years already, and it’s not blowing up with bigger culms and bushy leaves, that’s a good sign that it needs fertilizing.

-Other sings of poor health include yellow leaves, brown tips on leaves, and excessive leaf loss.
+Other signs of poor health include yellow leaves, brown tips on leaves, and excessive leaf loss.
 Keep in mind, most bamboos drop their leaves in the spring, as the new growth happens, and not in the fall the way a deciduous tree would.

 If you’ve been fertilizing your bamboo and it still shows these symptoms, there’s probably something else going wrong.
 Some bamboo varieties need more shade, and will not look their best if they’re getting too much direct sunshine.
 Another common problem is overwatering.
 Bamboo does not do well in saturated soil, so good drainage is essential.